-What to do if your instructions are not followed.
+What to do if your instructions are not followed

-If you have signed an advance directive, and you believe that a doctor or hospital has not followed the instructions in it, you may file a complaint with the State Department of Health.
+If you have signed an advance directive and you believe that a doctor or hospital has not followed the instructions in it, you may file a complaint with the State Department of Health.

-Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made
+Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made.

-If you have any problems or concerns about your covered benefits or care, Chapter 7 of this document explains what to do.
+If you have any problems or concerns about your covered services or care, Chapter 7 of this document explains what to do.
 It provides details about how to deal with all types of problems and complaints.

 As explained in Chapter 7, what you need to do to follow up on a problem or concern depends on the situation.
-You might need to ask our plan to make a coverage decision for you, file an appeal to us to change a coverage decision, or make a complaint.
 Whatever you do, we are required to treat you fairly.

-Section 1.7 What can you do if you think you are being treated unfairly or your rights are not being respected?
+Section 1.7 What you can do if you think you are being treated unfairly or your rights are not being respected